ampas/aces-docs/docs/transform-ids.md

 </div>

 #### Transform Version Number
-The Transform ID shall conclude with the `TransformVersionNumber`, a string consisting of the letter ‘v’ followed by the version number of the transform which it identifies.
-This corresponds to the version of that specific transform itself.
+The Transform ID shall conclude with the `TransformVersionNumber`, which is a string consisting of the letter ‘**v**’ followed by the version number of that transform.

 Output, Input, and Look Transforms may import sub-functions or constants that are included in separate Library-type CTL files.
 Library files usually contain more than one sub-function or constant.
-If a change is made to a Library file that will change the resulting output from a transform that depends on that Library function, then the version number of the calling transform’s TransformID shall also be incremented.
-However, modifications to a Library file that do not affect the numerical output of a calling function (e.g. adding new subfunctions used by other importing files) do not require the TransformID of a file importing it to be incremented.
+If a change is made to a Library file that will change the resulting output from a transform that depends on that Library function, then the version number of the calling transform’s Transform ID shall also be incremented.
+However, modifications to a Library file that do not affect the numerical output of a calling function (e.g. adding new subfunctions used by other importing files) do not require the Transform ID of a file importing it to be incremented.

-Any updates to a Transform file that do not change the output of that transform (e.g. whitespace changes, modifications to code comments, etc.) shall also not require the transform version number to be incremented, although it can be if the editor decides it is warranted or otherwise more useful to do so.
+Any updates to a Transform file that do not change the output of that transform (e.g. whitespace changes, modifications to code comments, etc.) shall not require the transform version number to be incremented.

 ## User-Name (ACESuserName)
-Though designed to be human-readable, ACES TransformIDs can be overly complex for presentation to end users for selection in menus.
+Though designed to be human-readable, ACES Transform IDs can be overly complex for presentation to end users for selection in menus.
 Therefore, all transforms shall include a user-friendly name, contained in an XML tag of `<ACESuserName>`.
 Software applications should reference this more user-friendly name for presentation in their user interfaces.